 Your credit score also considers the amount of money you owe, and a lease is included in that amount.
 However, it’s considered an installment loan with a fixed repayment period.
 This is favored more than revolving credit like a credit card or line of credit.

 As you continue to pay down your lease amount, your credit scores will improve because you’ll owe less overall.
 Thus, leasing can help rebuild your credit over time.
 However, you may notice a slight dip in your credit scores when you first take out the lease.

 Why do your credit scores temporarily decrease when you first lease your car?

 There are two reasons.
 The first is that the lender will perform a credit inquiry as part of your lease application.
 That shows up on your credit report and causes a slight dip for a year.

 The second reason is that opening any new account lowers the overall age of your credit accounts.
-Again, this impact goes away over time but does explain any short-term decreases you see in your credit score.
+Again, this impact goes away over time but does explain any short-term decreases you see in your credit scores.

-One of the best things you can do is take the time to improve your credit as much as possible.
-Start off by checking your credit score to see what range you’re in.
-Then access your credit report to see what areas you should focus on.
+Improving your credit rating as much as possible is one of the best things you can take the time to do.
+Start by checking your credit score to see what range you’re in.
+Then access your credit reports to see what areas you should focus on.

-Clearly, leasing a car isn’t impossible and there are even ways you can lessen your financial burden.
-As your current vehicle starts to age, start planning for your new car lease as soon as possible.
-That means taking steps to improve your credit as much as possible and saving up cash for an extra security deposit.
+Clearly, leasing a car with bad credit isn’t impossible, and there are even ways you can lessen your financial burden.
+As your current vehicle starts to age, start planning for your new lease as soon as possible.
+That means taking steps to improve your credit and saving up as much cash as possible.